npmitchell/qBio/README.md

 During development, tissues integrate mechanical and biochemical signals to drive organ-scale geometric transformations.
-Left-right symmetry breaking is a fundamental feature of organ morphogenesis that is crucial for function.
+Left-right symmetry breaking is a fundamental feature of organ morphogenesis that is crucial for organ function.
-While left-right asymmetric genetic patterning of the early embryonic body plan can trickle down to influence organ scale asymmetries, there is also a role for cell-intrinsic processes: cells themselves break left-right symmetry through cytoskeletal activity.
+While left-right asymmetric genetic patterning of the early embryonic body plan can trickle down to influence organ scale asymmetries, there is also a role for cell-intrinsic processes: cells themselves break left-right symmetry through cytoskeletal chirality.
 Remarkably, tuning the concentration of certain molecular motors such as members of the unconventional myosin 1 protein family can invert organ chirality across vertebrates and invertebrates alike, but we currently lack a physical